 Investments.
 We have from time to time established private investment funds to permit certain officers to participate in our merchant banking, venture capital and other similar activities by investing alongside the funds that we raise and manage for non-employee investors.
 Trusts benefiting family members of these officers have also invested in these funds.
 In addition, certain of our directors and executive officers from time to time may invest their personal monies in funds managed by our subsidiaries on substantially the same terms and conditions as other similarly situated investors in these funds who are neither directors nor officers.
-The only directors, executive officers or affiliated entities who received distributions of profits earned on investments made by, and other income from, any affiliated fund in fiscal 2016 in an amount exceeding \$120,000 in the aggregate was a trust affiliated with Thomas A. James, which, in the aggregate, received \$632,435, of which \$467,195 was a return of capital.
+The only directors, executive officers or affiliated entities who received distributions of profits earned on investments made by, and other income from, any affiliated fund during the period reported on in an amount exceeding \$120,000 in the aggregate was a trust affiliated with Mr. Francis S. Godbold, which, in the aggregate, received \$150,237.
+In addition, each of Mr. Tom James, our Chairman Emeritus, and Mr. Paul Reilly, our Chairman and Chief Executive Officer, maintains a Separate Managed Account with ClariVest Asset Management LLC, an affiliate of the company.
+During fiscal 2018, Mr. James purchased or will purchase an aggregate of approximately